paarthbhatt/Netflix-data-files/README.md

 ## Recommendations

 The project includes a recommendation system that suggests Netflix titles based on user preferences and viewing history.
-Recommendations are generated using collaborative filtering and similarity-based techniques.
+Recommendations are generated using collaborative filtering and similarity algorithms.

 ## Project Structure